Some Killeen residents no longer need to boil their water

-Emergency tap repair interrupted service and necessitated a boil water order, according to a news release from the city of Killeen.
+Scheduled installation of a new water line interrupted service and necessitated a boil-water order, according to a news release from the city of Killeen.

 Service has been restored, and water quality tests have been completed.
 The water is now safe to drink and use without boiling.